bclins/bclins.github.io/fall25/math243/notes.md

 There is an easier way, which is based on the following idea:

+A more general version of the previous result is the following.

 <div class="Theorem">
 **Theorem.** If $f(t)$ and $g(t)$ are linearly independent solutions of $ay'' + by' + cy = 0$, then $f$ and $g$ are a basis for the set of all solutions of the differential equation.
 In other words, all other solutions have the form
 $$C_1 f(t) + C_2 g(t).$$